scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 > **Important:** This release requires **JDK 17 or later** for compilation and execution.
 If your project runs on an older JDK, you must upgrade before migrating to **Scala 3.8**.

-The plans for this change were [announced in early 2025](https://www.scala-lang.org/news/next-scala-lts-jdk.html) by the Scala team and are required to support future JDK 26+ which restricts access to `sun.misc.Unsafe` functionalities used by lazy-vals implementation.
-For most end users this might be just a small adjustment, but this change needs to be considered by the library authors and correctly communicated with its users.
-If your project still runs on an older JDK, you must first upgrade newer version of JDK before upgrading to Scala 3.8.
+The plans for this change were [announced in early 2025](https://www.scala-lang.org/news/next-scala-lts-jdk.html) by the Scala team and are required to support future JDK 26+, which restricts access to `sun.misc.Unsafe` functionalities used by our existing lazy-vals implementation.
+For most end users this might be just a small adjustment, but this change needs to be considered by the library authors and communicated to their users.
+If your project still runs on an older JDK, you must first upgrade to at least 17 before upgrading to Scala 3.8.
 Upgrading earlier will allow you to benefit from new language features and improved performance on the modern JVM.

-The long‑term support version Scala 3.3 will continue to produce JDK 8 compatible bytecode, but all future feature releases (including the 3.9 LTS) will target JDK 17.
+The LTS (long‑term support) version Scala 3.3 will continue to produce JDK 8 compatible bytecode, but all future Scala releases (including the 3.9 LTS) will require JDK 17 or higher.
-For library authors who need to keep compatibility with older JVM versions we recommend using upcoming Scala 3.3.8 LTS when it's released in the next months.
-That version will provide `-Yfuture-lazy-vals` flag which activates new implementation of Lazy Vals, yet, it still requires upgrade to at least JDK 9.
+For library authors who need to keep compatibility with at least some older JVM versions, we recommend using upcoming Scala 3.3.8 LTS when it's released in the next months.
+That version will provide a `-Yfuture-lazy-vals` flag which activates new implementation of lazy vals, which still requires upgrading to at least JDK 9.

 ## Standard Library changes

 ### Compiled with Scala 3

-The Scala standard library has historically been compiled using Scala 2.13 and included in Scala 3 via binary compatibility.
+The Scala standard library has historically been compiled using Scala 2.13 and used by Scala 3 as-is, thanks to binary compatibility.
 In 3.8.0 the library is now compiled with Scala 3.
-The change itself is ensured to be binary compatible and should not cause problems when migrating to Scala 3.8.
+The change itself has been verified to be binary compatible and should not cause problems when migrating to Scala 3.8.
-Compilation using Scala 3 allows to benefit from two Scala 3 optional features:
+Compilation using Scala 3 allows to benefit from two Scala 3 optional, experimental features which we hope to stabilize in some future release:

 1. **Null‑safety** - When compiled with the `-Yexplicit-nulls` flag, all reference types in the library become non‑nullable unless they are annotated with `| Null`.
 Although the default remains unchanged, library maintainers have annotated many APIs with explicit null‑return types.
 When you enable explicit nulls in your project the type checker will warn if you forget to handle a possible `Null`.

 2. **Capture checking** - The library code has been adjusted to interact properly with the experimental capture‑checking system.
 When you enable capture checking in your project (`-language:experimental.captureChecking`) the type checker tracks references to capabilities and ensures you do not capture local resources in closures.

-> **Note:** Both null‑safety and capture‑checking annotations remain opt‑in features.
+> **Note:** Both null‑safety and capture‑checking annotations remain experimental, opt‑in features.
 Your existing code will behave exactly as before unless you enable the appropriate language flag.
 The goal is to provide a smooth migration path towards safer Scala in the next LTS release.

-> **Source Incompatibility:** Context bounds are now desugared to `given` instead of `implicit`.
+> **Source Incompatibility:** Context bounds in standard library classes such as `scala.reflect.ClassTag` used in `Array.empty[T]` method, are now desugared to `given` instead of `implicit`.
 This change requires `using` modifiers when supplying explicit parameters.
+This changed behaviour was active since Scala 3.6, but was inactive while Scala Standard Library was compiled using Scala 2.13.

 ```scala
 object Array: